 Disposal of hazardous waste

 Historically, some hazardous wastes were mostly a producer responsibility and disposed of in regular landfills.
 Increased need for industrial cleaning and commercial waste generation resulted in unfavourable amounts of hazardous materials seeping into the ground.
 The chemical waste eventually entered to natural hydrologic systems and became an environmental responsibility.
-Many landfills, wether it deals with plastic recycling, electrical equipment and battery disposal (WEEE recycling) or even food waste now require countermeasures against groundwater contamination.
+Many landfills, whether it deals with plastic recycling, electrical equipment and battery disposal (WEEE recycling) or even food waste now require countermeasures against groundwater contamination.
 For example, a barrier has to be installed along the foundation of the landfill to contain the hazardous chemical substances (or radioactive waste) that may remain in the disposed waste.

 Currently, volume hazardous waste must often be stabilised (especially in the case of radioactive waste management) and solidified in order to enter a landfill.
 Companies that generate toxic waste hire companies like Inspire Waste Management to help with hazardous waste disposal (e.g. temperature incineration) in order to stabilise and dispose of them, or recycle and reuse them.
 Since many onsite waste materials could be put into use again, and reduce environmental impact.
 For example, most flammable materials can be recycled into industrial fuel.
 Some materials with hazardous constituents can be recycled, such as lead-acid batteries.

 How Do You Dispose Of Hazardous Waste?

 Fortunately, it is possible to recycle many hazardous materials to reduce the amount of onsite waste that ends up in landfills.
 According to experts, the following hazardous items can be recycled: “Fluorescent tube and light bulbs, glues and adhesives, cleaning fluids, oil-based paints, garden chemicals, batteries, propane and butane tanks, and automobile fluids such as engine oil or brake fluid.”
 Many recycling centres accept certain types of hazardous waste, so if you have a commercial waste stream generating specific waste (like sharps waste or clinical waste) make sure to contact Inspire Waste as we partner with the majority of local recycling facilities across the United Kingdom.

 Hazardous Waste Spill